IBM/github-project-automation-with-cloud-functions/README.md

 ### 5. Add new repository

 For our final example, we are going to create an action that creates a new repository in the same Github organization in which our Project exists.
 We will also set up several additional actions to populate the newly create repository with some files.
+For starters, if you are not already using one, you will need an organization in github.
+(This is different from using your personal directory.
+You can invite other users to an organization.)
+Our first action will be watching the event stream of a project, looking for properties of an issue that indicate a repo should be created.
+Its response will then be to create a repo with in the organizaion.
+Our second group of actions (that are in the [addFiles](addFiles) directory) are watching on the organization level for newly created repos.
+Their response is to then create a set of files in that new repository.
+This is useful in project automation because there are often files, like a README.md or LICENSE file, that new repositories will always require.

 We can use the same trigger for multiple actions: